Table of contents:

 When your child is learning from home there are multiple challenges.
 They have to not only keep up their studies but must also multi-task at times.
 They have to learn new technologies and tools required to learn remotely from home.
 There are methods that you can use to help your child stay focused when learning remotely.

 As Parents, you need to be there for your children more than ever.
 The schools are challenged with the responsibility of enabling our children to learn at home.
 At home, the parents are just as challenged.
-The bigger challenges that come with helping your children study at home is with the younger children.
+The bigger challenges that come with helping your children study at home are with the younger children.

 It’s hard for your younger children to focus when learning at home.
 There are even more challenges when helping students with learning challenges and learning disabilities.
 How can you help your child stay focused and engaged when learning remotely?